tiprankstipranks

 Positive Factors

-Most of the largest positions, including major utilities and energy names, have delivered positive year-to-date returns that support the fund’s overall performance.
+Many of the largest positions, including several major utilities and energy infrastructure companies, have shown steady to strong performance, helping support the fund’s overall returns.

 Focused Exposure to Power and Energy Infrastructure